keikai/doc/dev-ref/Protection.md

 # Protect a Sheet

-If you enable "Protect Sheet" for a sheet in Excel \[1\] , Spreadsheet can read the setting and prevent you from editing the protected sheet.
+If you enable "Protect Sheet" for a sheet in Excel, Spreadsheet can read the setting and prevent you from editing the protected sheet.
 Spreadsheet's API also allows you to enable / disable protection and get protection status of a sheet.
 Let's use a simple example to demonstrate